paulgay/sfmo_py/README.md

-# sfmo_py

-Python implementation of the 2016 CVPR paper: "Structure from Motion with Objects (SfMO)".
-Given 2D object detections in multiple views, the method outputs affine camera matrices and 3D reconstruction as a set of 3D ellipsoides.

-The original matlab code can be found [here](https://vgm.iit.it/code/structure-from-motion-with-objects).
+# Structure from Motion with Objects (SfMO) in python

 ![adding image](https://github.com/paulgay/sfmo_py/blob/master/images/sfmo.png)

+Given 2D object detections in multiple views, the SfMO method outputs affine camera matrices and 3D reconstruction as a set of 3D ellipsoids.

+This repo is a python version of the original matlab code which can be found [here](https://vgm.iit.it/code/structure-from-motion-with-objets).

 A complete pipeline (object detection, tracking, and SfMO) is provided on a simple sequence.

-## installation
+## Installation

-The sfmo module has few dependencies in itself.
+The SfMO module has few dependencies in itself.
 Some are needed for the tracking and the visualisation

 ```
 pip install -r requirements.txt